SCons/scons/testing/framework/test-framework.rst

 You can also use the internal
-``SCons.Debug.Trace()`` function, which prints output to ``/dev/tty`` on Linux/UNIX systems and ``con`` on Windows systems, so you can see what's going on.
+``SCons.Debug.Trace()`` function, which prints output to ``/dev/tty`` on Linux/UNIX systems and ``con`` on Windows systems, so you can see what's going on, but do not contribute to the captured stdout/stderr and mess up the test expectations.

 If you do need to add informational messages in scons code to debug a problem, you can use logging and send the messages to a file instead, so they don't interrupt the test expectations.
+Or write directly to a trace file of your choosing.

 Part of the technique discussed in the section
 `How to Convert Old Tests to Use Fixures`_ can also be helpful